Lecturer: Masud Haque (email@example.com)

 Sources for other topics:

 There are many textbooks available on introductory

 (I omit publisher and year of publication: the author and title should be enough to identify each textbook.)

 The exam will NOT have a choice of M questions out

 of N, as was common a few years ago.

 You will be asked to answer ALL questions.

 Assignment marks (`continuous assessment') will be counted toward

 the final module mark only if they are to the students' advantage.

-(The policy is module-dependent and varies within the Mathematical Physics department.
+(The policy is module-dependent and varies within the Theoretical Physics department.
 In some modules, continuous assessment is `compulsory'.)